silverstripe-terraformers/silverstripe-framework/docs/en/topics/configuration.md

 - If the composite value is not an array, if that value matches any value in the mask it is removed

+### Customising the merge

+The behaviour of merging can be altered by providing a custom MergeStrategy directive with a configuration block.

+For example, the following configuration makes use of the ReplaceYamlMergeStrategy class to completely replace a config block instead of merging subsequent values

+Assume the following defined in core_code/_config/core.yml

+	---
+	Name: original_config
+	---
+    Injector:
+      Something:
+        constructor:
+          - Page
+          - Sixth

+And the following in my_custom_module/_config/override.yml

+	---
+	Name: second_bit
+	MergeStrategy:
+	  Injector/Something: replace
+	---
+    Injector:
+      Something:
+        constructor:
+          - DataObject
+          - Monster

+The MergeStrategy entry of the metadata block defines a configuration_path:strategy pair;

+- **configuration_path** defines the array hierarchy that should be manipulated
+- **strategy** defines the YamlMergeStrategy implementation that should be used to handle the merge.

+In the above example, a reference to `$config->get('Injector', 'Something');` would return an array containing `'constructor' => array('DataObject', 'Monster');`, as opposed to the default behaviour which would return an array containing `array('Page', 'Sixth', 'DataObject', 'Monster');`

+To handle the merge process in a custom way, simply define a class that implements YamlMergeStrategy

 ## Reading and updating configuration via the Config class

 The Config class is both the primary manner of getting configuration values and one of the locations you can set